isralennon/MSAAI521/deliverables/Paper.md

 The results indicate that this hybrid approach offers a compelling trade-off: sacrificing some 3D spatial information for significant computational efficiency gains.
 For autonomous driving applications where real-time performance is critical, this approach provides a practical alternative to specialized 3D detection architectures.

-We're getting to experience first- hand many technological advancements that were only fiction decades ago, on our way to a safer world where most vehicles are autonomous.
-The best part is that will likely get to experience other benefits that weren't imagined even in that 1982 TV show: a world without DUIs, where traffic jams or accidents are a thing of the past, in which the pilot becomes another passenger and gets to enjoy the ride while the car drives into the sunset... and that world may be closer than you think.
+We're getting to experience first-hand many technological advancements that were only fiction decades ago, on our way to a safer world where most vehicles are autonomous.
+The best part is that we will likely get to experience other benefits that weren't imagined even in that 1982 TV show: a world without DUIs, where traffic jams or accidents are a thing of the past, in which the driver becomes another passenger and gets to enjoy the ride while the car drives into the sunset... and that world may be closer than you think.

 ## References

-1. Redmon, J., Divvala, S., Girshick, R., & Farhadi, A. (2016).
-You only look once: Unified, real-time object detection.
-In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 779-788).
+Caesar, H., Bankiti, V., Lang, A. H., Vora, S., Liong, V. E., Xu, Q., ... & Beijbom, O. (2020). nuScenes: A multimodal dataset for autonomous driving.
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 11621-11631).

+Lin, T. Y., Maire, M., Belongie, S., Hays, J., Perona, P., Ramanan, D., ... & Zitnick, C. L. (2014).
+Microsoft COCO: Common objects in context.
+In *European Conference on Computer Vision* (pp. 740-755).
+Springer.

-2. Geiger, A., Lenz, P., & Urtasun, R. (2012).
+Geiger, A., Lenz, P., & Urtasun, R. (2012).
 Are we ready for autonomous driving?
 The KITTI vision benchmark suite.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 3354-3361).

-3. Caesar, H., Bankiti, V., Lang, A. H., Vora, S., Liong, V. E., Xu, Q., ... & Beijbom, O. (2020). nuScenes: A multimodal dataset for autonomous driving.
-In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 11621-11631).

 Ouster, Inc. (n.d.-a).
 OS1: Mid-range high-resolution lidar sensor. https://ouster.com/products/hardware/os1-lidar-sensor

 Ouster, Inc. (n.d.-b).
 Ouster Sensor SDK documentation. https://static.ouster.dev/sdk-docs/index.html

-4. Lang, A. H., Vora, S., Caesar, H., Zhou, L., Yang, J., & Beijbom, O. (2019).
-PointPillars: Fast encoders for object detection from point clouds.
-In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 12697-12705).
+Redmon, J., Divvala, S., Girshick, R., & Farhadi, A. (2016).
+You only look once: Unified, real-time object detection.
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 779-788).

-5. Yin, T., Zhou, X., & Krahenbuhl, P. (2021).
-Center-based 3D object detection and tracking.
-In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 11784-11793).

-6. Lin, T. Y., Maire, M., Belongie, S., Hays, J., Perona, P., Ramanan, D., ... & Zitnick, C. L. (2014).
-Microsoft COCO: Common objects in context.
-In *European Conference on Computer Vision* (pp. 740-755).
-Springer.

-7. Ultralytics.
+Ultralytics.
 (2024).
 YOLOv12 Documentation.
 Retrieved from https://docs.ultralytics.com/models/yolo12/

 ## Appendix